 [I]n most cases, the reward-punishment model of the afterlife is abandoned and disavowed, even by many who had been accustomed to thinking in those terms.
 They found, much to their amazement, that even when their most apparently awful and sinful deeds were made manifest before the being of light, the being responded not with anger and rage, but rather only with understanding, and even with humor.

 Because we believe the Bible is God’s inerrant revelation to humans, we regard as erroneous the NDE reports that lead people to believe that almost everyone will enjoy a blissful afterlife.
-[To learn why we regard the Bible to be God’s inerrant revelation to humans, please see our article entitled “Is the Bible Reliable?”]
+[To learn why we regard the Bible to be God’s revelation to humans, click on “Is the Bible Reliable?”]

 Conclusions Regarding the Validity of NDE Previews of the Afterlife

-The following are what we think are currently the two most likely conclusions regarding whether or not NDEs accurately describe what people can actually expect in their afterlife:
+The following are what we think are the two most significant conclusions regarding whether or not NDEs accurately describe what people can actually expect in their afterlife: